muhamedyoussry/STL-CPP/4. Forward List/README.md

 - `remove_if()` remove an element based on specific condition or function.

 ### Properties of Forward List

-- Fast insert/remove at any place o(1)
+- Fast insert/remove at the front o(1)
 - no random access [] - at()
 - search o(n)

 ### Advantages
-- better in deletion and insertion from any where
+- better in deletion and insertion from the front
+- less space memory than list (doubly linked list)

 ### Drawbacks
 - do not support insertion and deletion from back.